 While Amex EveryDay® Credit Card is great for general purchasing, the Capital One® Venture® Rewards Credit Card is fantastic for travel purchasing.
-The Capital One® Venture® Rewards Credit Card offers a big bonus for big spending early on — 50,000 miles (a $500 value) for spending $20,000 in the first 12 months or just 50,000 bonus miles after spending $3,000 in the first three months.
+The Capital One® Venture® Rewards Credit Card offers a big bonus for big spending early on — 100,000 miles (a $1,000 value) for spending $20,000 in the first 12 months or just 50,000 bonus miles after spending $3,000 in the first 3 months.

 The other big perk with Capital One® Venture® Rewards Credit Card is that every $1 you spend gets you two miles.
 You can also fly any airline, stay at any hotel, anytime and not have to worry about blackout dates.
 Plus, you can transfer your miles to numerous leading travel loyalty programs.
 But while there is some flexibility on redeeming these miles for non-travel purchases, the focus on travel means it can't compete with the flexibility of the Amex EveryDay® Credit Card.

-It's also worth considering the Capital One® Venture® Rewards Credit Card has a $95 annual fee (waived the first year).
+It's also worth considering the Capital One® Venture® Rewards Credit Card has a $95 annual fee.
 Those that want a card similar to the Capital One® Venture® Rewards Credit Card but don't like an annual fee should consider the Capital One® VentureOne® Rewards Credit Card which offers similar benefits, but does not carry an annual fee.

 The Citi® Double Cash Card - 18 month BT offer is another no-annual-fee credit card offering cash rewards.
 This card has an across-the-board 1% cash reward, and you can earn another 1% cash reward when you pay at least the minimum balance due on your bill on time each month.